Czesiek1701/Modelica-Double-tube-shock-absorber/README.md

 # Development of a dynamic model of a double-tube shock absorber

 Engineering thesis model implemented in Modelica.
+Most of components are safe-made for learning purposes.

 ## Physical model
 <p align="center">